Michael-Brooks/michaelbrooks.co.uk/content/posts/using-view-composers-laravel-5-2.md

 title: Using View Composers in Laravel 5.2
 date: 2016-02-03
 published: true
-tags: ['Laravel','PHP','tutorial']
+tags:
+- Laravel
+- PHP
+- tutorial
+- composer
 canonical_url: false
-description: "I have started using Laravel's View Composers which come in handy when you have a navigation bar that constantly needs
-              certain data.
-For example, you have an e-commerce store and you need to poll how many items a user has in their basket on pretty much every page they move onto, or you need a login/register button when a user isn't logged in and then a profile options button when they are."
+description: I have started using Laravel's View Composers which come in handy when you have a navigation bar that constantly needs certain data.
+For example, you have an e-commerce store and you need to poll how many items a user has in their basket on pretty much every page they move onto, or you need a login/register button when a user isn't logged in and then a profile options button when they are.

 ---
 # Using View Composers in Laravel 5.2

 I have started using Laravel's View Composers which come in handy when you have a navigation bar that constantly needs